 We offer a variety of workshops and practice tests to help you prepare for placement exams, and we encourage you to make the most of them.
 The more you practice, the better you'll do!
 Practice tests are available to help you review the basic math, English, and reading concepts.
 Workshops are optional and non-credit.

-Reading and math scores will be given to you after you take the placement test and are available online within 24 hours after you complete your test.
-English Essay placement test results may take up to 5 business days.
+Reading and math scores will be given to you after you take the placement test and are available online within 24-48 hours after you complete your test.
+Writing Placement test results may take up to 7 business days.
 All scores will be posted on the accessECC portal.

 - Need help logging into the accessECC portal?
 Get instructions